guillemontecinos/itp_spring_2019_electronic_rituals/meditation_1/meditation_1.md

 Football most of the time is a rude space which reflects the violence of the society in which it is experienced.

-In this ritual you are invited to support Colo - Colo in a match agains it's *archrival* Universidad de Chile [Context of historical hateful situations in match between Colo Colo and la U].
+In this ritual you are invited to support Colo - Colo in a match agains it's *arch-rival* Universidad de Chile [Context of historical hateful situations in match between Colo Colo and la U].
 This ritual can only be successful if you don't use a violent or misogenic language.

 * Google Speeach
 * Text analysis